GeorgeCiesinski/blog/_posts/2020-11-21-Data Visualization with Python.markdown

 # Plotting with matplotlib

+The below examples are from the Zenva tutorial I mentioned earlier.
+I did not include the data that was included in the tutorial as I don't have permission to publish it, but the data is stored as a bytestream and is mostly a list of tuples.
+I have uzed the zip function to unpack the iterables while maintaining their sequences, as this is very useful for later plotting.

 ## Column Chart

 You can plot data into a column chart using the below code snippet: